 |WS4a Consider the development of apps, wearables and technologies in healthcare: Consider the development of guidance and principles, where required, for new pharmacy and patient technologies covering, appropriate usage and security for data, promotion of all pharmacies equally within technologies etc. Support patient tools (NHS/pharmacy ones) which are usable, useful and inclusive.
 Support patient data standards being developed by PRSB and others.
 Support patients being able to choose to share information with health and care organisations such as their pharmacy (e.g. blood glucose levels) that is currently restricted to ‘silos’.
 User research which indicates patient expectations within this arena may also be considered to help the group’s wider work.
 Relevant webpage(s) include: psnc.org.uk/apps|

 |WS5a To support useful and usable IT beyond pharmacy PMR systems and EPS: The group will conduct further work to develop its vision which should align with its workstreams and the NHSX five missions.
 The roadmap should demonstrate the value to patients if the pharmacy digital vision is fulfilled.
 The digital roadmap should incorporate a wide range of feedback from the sector.
 The group will also seek pharmacy system supplier input and support as to those roadmap items which are more feasible within the nearer future for pharmacy systems.
 Relevant webpage(s) include: psnc.org.uk/itfuture|

 Download or view a PDF version: CP ITG workstreams

 Sign-up to join the email group CPDG (pharmacy)

-If you still have difficulties getting signed up please email Dan Ah-Thion, PSNC’s Community Pharmacy IT Lead.
+Trouble-shooting sign-up issues: If you experience difficulties signing up, please email Dan Ah-Thion, PSNC’s Community Pharmacy IT Lead.

 Q. I cannot see my emails relating to this group?